🗓️ Day 1 – Hello Hanoi! First Impressions & Historical Sights

 🌅 Hoan Kiem Lake & Ngọc Sơn Temple – The Heart of Hanoi

 As the afternoon turned into golden hour, we made our way to Hoan Kiem Lake, one of the most beloved and iconic spots in Hanoi.
-Surrounded by shady trees, walking paths, and buzzing street life, the lake is a peaceful escape right in the middle of the city’s chaos.
-It’s where locals gather to jog, dance, play games, or just chill—and where travelers like us come to slow down and soak in the atmosphere.
+Surrounded by shady trees, walking paths, and buzzing street life, the lake is a peaceful escape right in the middle of the city's chaos.
+It's where locals gather to jog, dance, play games, or just chill and where travelers like us come to slow down and soak in the atmosphere.
+This is actually one of our favorite place here in Hanoi.

 Hoan Kiem Lake